 Vittorio Bifulco Troubetzkoy is a young designer who I met last September, at the event “Daunoacento” at the Homi Milan.
 Immediately I was struck by the elegance of his geometric creations.

 Hello Vittorio!
-So tell us: who is Vittorio Bifulco Troubetzkoy?
+So tell us: Who is Vittorio Bifulco Troubetzkoy?
 What is your story and how did you happen to enter the world of design?

-The void is not absence but presence.
+Emptiness is not absence but presence.

 Undoubtedly “Lightframe”.
 It’s the founder.
 It was a challenge and I think it represents the correct summary of my professional research.